jacquessham/Spotify_Analytics_MyUsage/Setup/readme.md

 Once Airflow is ready, you may go to <i>http://localhost:8080/</i> and log into Airflow.
 The username and password are both <i>airflow</i> if you did not change it in the <i>docker-compose.yaml</i> file.
 The DAGs for the ELT pipeline is prepared in the <i>dags</i> folder already, and the workflow should automatically execute since the start date is backdated to July 2023.
 You may find more details about the DAG scripts in the [ELT Pipeline](../Data/ELT/Pipeline) folder.

 ## GoodData Setup
 After GoodData is ready, log in with the default login password for the community edition, which can be found in GoodData's <a href="https://www.gooddata.com/developers/cloud-native/doc/2.4/deploy-and-install/community-edition/">documentation</a> page.
+After you have login successfully, you may trigger the <i>init_gooddata</i> DAG in Airflow.

+<br><br>
-After you have login successfully, you may execute the following code on the command line to connect the database, set up the master workspace:
+Alternatively, you may execute the following code on the command line to connect the database, and set up the master workspace if you want to set up GoodData manually:

 ```
 # Create new master workspace